devops329/devops/instruction/tdd/tdd.md

 module.exports = fibonacci;
 ```

-Next we install Jest and modify the package.json to tell NPM to use Jest.
-We install Jest using the `-D` parameter to specify that this is only used during development.
+Next, we initialize our environment.
+We install Jest using the `-D` (or `--save-dev`) flag to specify that it is a development dependency, not required for the production environment.

 ```sh
 npm install -D jest
 ```

-We also modify the `scripts` section of the `package.json` file to specify that we want to use Jest when we run tests.
+We then modify the `scripts` section of the `package.json` file to define how to run our tests.

 **package.json**